0rax/BerryOS/README.md

 - Unmount your SD card, insert it in your Raspberry Pi, plug your Ethernet cable and provide it with power
 - Congratulation, you are now running BerryOS !

-More complex configuration scenario are available under the [`examples` folder](https://github.com/0rax/BerryOS/tree/main/examples) or in [this project wiki](https://github.com/0rax/BerryOS/wiki).
+More complex configuration scenario are available under the [`examples` folder](examples/) or in [this project wiki](https://github.com/0rax/BerryOS/wiki).

 ## Benchmark

-Benchmarked on a Raspberry Pi 3 B connected via Ethernet using DHCP using the following commands after first-boot:
+Benchmarked on a Raspberry Pi 3 B connected via Ethernet using DHCP with the following commands after first-boot:

 - RAM usage: `free -th | mawk '/^Total:/{print $3}'`
 - Running processes: `pstree -Ta` (removing `sshd` & `systemctl --user` session)